Coradine/logten-api/README.md

 [Coradine Aviation Systems](https://coradine.com) proudly presents the LogTen Pro Application Programming Interface (API) v2.0 which allows third-party applications to interact with LogTen Pro via a straight forward URL based approach using [JSON](https://json.org) (JavaScript Object Notation).

 The LogTen Pro API v2.0 is available starting with LogTen Pro X 7.3.
-The 2.0.1  API is available starting with LogTen Pro 7.5.8, and is backward compatible with 2.0.
+The 2.0.1 API is available starting with LogTen Pro 7.5.8, and is backward compatible with API v2.0.

 LogTen Pro is registered to handle requests to the `logtenprox://` URI scheme.
 Any requests made to the `logtenprox://` scheme will be passed off to LogTen Pro for handling.
 The general format of the request is as follows: